For more variations on rustic truffles, visit mimischocolateblog.com

 Mimi Wheeler, our Founder, has a new blog full of delicious chocolate recipes (with more to come)!
 Click here for her recipe for Vegan Ginger Truffles

-This is a simple (and de licious) recipe developed by Jody and inspired by traditionl Oaxacan mole’ sauces.
-It was a huge hit at the recent Traverse City Food Festival, even among skeptics!
+This is a delicious and simple recipe inspired by traditional Oaxacan mole’ sauces.
+It was a huge hit at the Traverse City Food Festival!

 Grocer’s Daughter Pulled Chocolate Chicken (quick and easy to make in slow-cooker)

-4 tbsp olive oil (or healthy fat of choice), seperated
+4 tbsp olive oil (or healthy fat of choice), separated

 1 med onion, diced